 Thursday, August 30 from 5:30 to 8:30 p.m. in Room 12 Psychology Building.
 Registration is required.
 Register here.
 You must report by 5:15 for check-in, as the exam starts promptly at 5:30 p.m.
 Bring only your Illinois ID card, several #2 pencils, and an eraser.

 There is no departmental proficiency test for RHET 105.
 Credit for this course can be earned with sufficiently high scores on the ACT or SAT, the two AP English tests, or any of seven different IB tests.
 Click the "Rhetoric" link (above) for more information.

 Any student who just missed earning proficiency credit from the AP Calculus or AP Physics exams and any student who scores well on the Chemistry and/or Physics Placement Exams should seriously consider taking the departmental proficiency test.

 To try to proficiency out of an introductory course not mentioned above, contact the department that offers the course.

 If the proficiency exam also offers course placement, you will need to check with the department for your placement results.

 IMPORTANT!
-Duplicate credit earned through AP, IB, departmental examinations or any other means will not be granted.
-This means, for example, that if you earned MATH 220 credit through the AP Calculus exam, you cannot earn MATH 220 credit again by taking the Math Proficiency Exam.
+Duplicate credit earned through AP, IB, departmental examinations, or any other means will not be granted.
+This means, for example, that if you already earned MATH 220 credit through the AP Calculus exam, you cannot earn MATH 220 credit again by taking the Math Department's MATH 220 proficiency exam.
 Credit for a particular course will be awarded only once.